polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   **Offers**: Offers make plans available to users or delegated providers.
 FT will implement the delegated provider model, allowing designated members of the Contoso and Fabrikam staff serve the role of delegated providers and to create offers to their respective end-users based on FT-defined plans and offers.

     -   **Services/Resource Providers (RP)**: The base Resource Providers: Compute RP, Network RP, Storage RP and KeyVault RP will all be enabled.
-The SQL Server RP will be enabled and configured.
-The Azure App RP will be enabled and configured (The Windows Server 2016, SQL Server 2017, SQL IaaS Extension for Azure Stack Hub).
+The Azure App RP will be enabled and configured (The Windows Server 2019 and SQL IaaS Extension for Azure Stack Hub).

     ![The Azure Stack Hub Taxonomy displays as previously described.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image5.png "Azure Stack Hub Taxonomy")